 The House of Imp,

-and anywhere else Mr. Google can locate her.
-She studies English and braille at The Hadley Institute for the Blind and Visually impaired.
+and other places.
+She is the lyricist and vocalist in the melodic metal band Icarus Machine since 2015.
+She studies braille at The Hadley Institute for the Blind and Visually impaired.
 On her free time, she learns Wordpress by trial and error, audio production using Apple Logic Pro, and carpentry by association.